Raku/6.d-prep/TODO/README.md

 * What's our deprecation period for features?
 * What's our user notification chain for changes that might impact them?
-    * Define where users can watch for critical notifications
+    * ~~Define where users can watch for critical notifications~~ exists now as alerts.perl6.org
     * Define how much notice we must give users before we introduce potentially breaking changes, which aren't necessarily have to do with language, but even things like infrastructure changes (e.g.